Pontius Pilate: Legacy

 Pontius Pilate is mentioned as having been involved in the crucifixion in both the Nicene Creed and the Apostles Creed.
 The Apostles Creed states that Jesus "suffered under Pontius Pilate, was crucified, died, and was buried."
 The Nicene Creed states "For our sake [Jesus] was crucified under Pontius Pilate; he suffered death and was buried."
 These creeds are recited weekly by many Christians.
 Pilate is the only person besides Jesus and Mary mentioned by name in the creeds.
 The mention of Pilate in the creeds serves to mark the passion as a historical event.

-He is venerated as a saint by the Ethiopian Church with a feast day on 19 June, and was historically venerated by the Coptic Church, with a feast day of 25 June.
+He is venerated as a saint by the Ethiopian Church with a feast day on 19 June, and while he featured as a saint and martyr in late antique Coptic apocryphal literature, he is not recognized as a saint in the official Coptic Church's calendar.

 Pilate's washing his hands of responsibility for Jesus's death in Matthew 27:24 is a commonly encountered image in the popular imagination, and is the origin of the English phrase "to wash one's hands of (the matter)", meaning to refuse further involvement with or responsibility for something.
 Parts of the dialogue attributed to Pilate in the Gospel of John have become particularly famous sayings, especially quoted in the Latin version of the Vulgate.
 These include (numquid ego Iudaeus sum?
 "Am I a Jew?"), John 18:38 (Quid est veritas?; "What is truth?"), John 19:5 (Ecce homo, "Behold the man!"), (Ecce rex vester, "Behold your king!"), and (Quod scripsi, scripsi, "What I have written, I have written").

 The Gospels' deflection of responsibility for Jesus's crucifixion from Pilate to the Jews has been blamed for fomenting antisemitism from the Middle Ages through the nineteenth and twentieth centuries.